Board of Directors

-Derek Blount joined the WaterTower Theatre Board of Directors in 2006 and has served in the roles of Board Treasurer, Co-Chair of The Corporate Council, Board Vice President and in September 2010, was elected President of the Board of Directors.
-He was re-elected as Board President in 2011 and 2012.
+Derek Blount (Chair, Corporate Council) joined the WaterTower Theatre Board of Directors in 2006 and has served in the roles of Board Treasurer, Co-Chair of The Corporate Council, Board Vice President and in September 2010, was elected President of the Board of Directors.
+He was re-elected as Board President in 2011, 2012 and 2013.

 Professionally, Derek serves as Area President for Sovereign Bank, a Dallas-based financial institution and past corporate sponsor of WaterTower Theatre’s annual fundraising gala.
 In his role with the bank, Derek focuses on corporate banking, including commercial real estate lending, mergers and acquisitions, equipment financing and working capital loans.

 Founded in 2004, Sovereign Bank has grown to nearly a billion dollars in assets with banking operations throughout the Dallas-Fort Worth metroplex, Austin and Houston.

 Derek’s professional experience prior to Sovereign Bank includes corporate lending roles with international banking syndicate Credit Lyonnais (now Credit Agricole) and helping establish the Dallas commercial banking division for Hibernia Bank (now CapitalOne Bank).
 Derek began his banking career with JPMorganChase through completion of their executive training program and later serving as a commercial banking officer.